LAST UPDATED August 24, 2020

 - CS4TX San Antonio (grades K-12 computer science education Meetup group)

 - The Social Innovation Lab is an eight-week program for students from Alamo Colleges, St. Mary’s University, Trinity University, University of Incarnate Word, and community members interested in launching a social enterprise.

 - Students + Startups is open to students nationwide.

 - Trinity University Stumberg Venture Competition

 - UTSA’s CITE technology entrepreneurship boot camp

-- UTSA’s CEO (collegiate entrepreneurs organization) incubator community for students
+- UTSA’s CEO (collegiate entrepreneurs organization) incubator community

 - CAST Tech High School mentoring program